Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>There you have it!
 A brief intro to the fluorides we interact with regularly.
 Water fluoridation is a massive topic, and I'll cover more in future articles.
-Stay tuned and I'll write more soon.</p>
+Stay tuned!</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->